MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 |**Operator**|Use the HoloLens app to view/operate a guide.
 If the **Operator** role is set, operators can also save a step when opening a guide by skipping the **Select Mode** dialog box.|

 >[!IMPORTANT]
->If you followed the instructions in the Try, but, and deploy topic when you set up Dynamics 365 Guides, any users you added were automatically assigned the **Author** role.
+>If you followed the instructions in the [Try, buy, and deploy](setup.md) topic when you set up Dynamics 365 Guides, any users you added were automatically assigned the **Author** role.
 You must explicitly assign the **Operator** role to specific users if you don't want them to have **Author** role privileges.

 ## Prerequisites